Tang-Li-Jen/TripAdvisor_crawler/README.md

  In data_manipulation.py, do feature engineering or regular expression to extact content on Step2 output.

 ## Preparation
+1. Python2
-1. Use Chromedriver or PhantomJS
+2. Use Chromedriver or PhantomJS
-2. set your main url
+3. Set your target_url in url_parser.py

 ## To Be Continued
 1. Country selection